vjeux/bazaar-engine/src/engine/engine2/notes.md

 - Atlatl cooldown not working
 - Rapid Injection System - Ahexa encounter infinite loop
+- The item edit dialog takes the current steps attribute values.
+Should probably use first step to avoid accidentaly setting Haste/Freeze etc if it is frozen when you edit the item

 ### ASSUMPTIONS (that might lead to bugs):